Korea, Republic of

 All distributions to shareholders are taxed as dividend income, whether paid in cash or in stock.

 Before the amendment of the CIT Law at the end of December 2022, the ratios of deduction of dividends from a subsidiary from taxable income differed depending on the type of holding company and subsidiary (i.e. qualified holding company vs. other holding companies; and listed subsidiaries vs. unlisted subsidiaries) and the ownership percentage held by a domestic parent company in its domestic subsidiary paying a dividend.
 Effective 1 January 2023, dividends received from a domestic subsidiary in which the dividend receiving company has at least 50% ownership are 100% deductible.
 Where the ownership is at least 20% but less than 50%, 80% deduction is available, while the 30% deduction is available where the ownership is less than 20%.
-For dividends received before 1 January 2023, the dividend receiving company can elect to apply the dividend received deduction ratios before or after the amendment of the tax law for the year that started before 1 January 2023 but will end after 1 January 2023.
+For dividends received before 1 January 2023, the dividend receiving company can elect to apply the dividend received deduction ratios in effect before the amendment of the CIT law or those in effect after the amendment, for fiscal years that began before 1 January 2023 but ended after 1 January 2023.

 Interest income

 Except for certain cases, all interest income must be included in taxable income.
-Generally, interest income is included in taxable income as it is received.
+Generally, interest income is included in taxable income when it is received.

 Rental income